Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: Simulation Results

 \section{Simulation Results}

-In this section, we present the simulation results for the range and location estimation root-MSEs (RMSEs) of the proposed KF-based JCAS processing scheme.
+In this section, we present the simulation results for the range and location estimation RMSE of the proposed KF-based JCAS processing scheme.
 The global simulation parameters are listed as follows.